 Cash generated in fiscal 2011 was US\$163 million compared to cash generated of US\$341 million in fiscal 2010.
-The cash flow in fiscal 2011 was negatively impacted by higher working capital, capital expenditure and finance costs.
+The cash flow in fiscal 2011 compared to fiscal 2010 was negatively impacted by higher working capital, capital expenditure and finance costs.
 See "-Financing Cash Flows-Summary of Certain Debt Arrangements".